awslabs/git-secrets/README.rst

     optionally provide the path to an INI file.

 ``--remove``
-    Removes a pattern or literal added as allowed or prohibited
+    Removes a pattern or literal from the git config

 Options for ``--install``